Adamkadaban/howtowincptc/src/reporting/README.md

 - In a retest:
-	- Incude a table that shows which vulns have been remediated
+	- Include a table that shows which vulns have been remediated
 	- Even if smth has been remediated, still include remediation details